AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 >[!CAUTION]
 >
->This Foundation Component has been deprecated.
-Adobe recommends leveraging the [Form Text Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/forms/form-text.html) instead.
+>This Foundation Component is deprecated.
+Adobe recommends using the [Form Text Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/wcm-components/forms/form-text.html) instead.

-This allows you to add an international address field with the following format:
+Lets you add an international address field with the following format:

 ![dc_form_addressfield](assets/dc_form_addressfield.png)

-The component is configured for immediate use, but you can change the configuration if required.
+The component is configured for immediate use, but you can change the configuration, if necessary.
 For example, constraints can be added for the individual elements of the address.
-Leaving fields empty will use default settings.
+Leaving fields empty means that default settings are used.

 ### Captcha {#captcha}

 >[!CAUTION]
 >
->This Foundation Component has been deprecated.
-Adobe recommends leveraging the [Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html) instead.
+>This Foundation Component is deprecated.
+Adobe recommends using the [Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html) instead.

 >[!CAUTION]
 >